Services

 Punctuality is very important.
 You should arrive for therapy sessions promptly at the agreed-upon time, not much earlier or later.
 Your regular attendance indicates a positive attitude toward therapy and the therapist.
 The therapist will not extend the duration of the session due to your tardiness, as they have other clients scheduled.
 Between therapy sessions, the therapist typically has 15-30 minutes to prepare for the next session.

 Cancellations must be made no later than 24 hours before the scheduled appointment time (for example, if you have an appointment on April 2nd, you can reschedule or cancel the appointment if you notify us by April 1st at 3:00 PM; Sundays and holidays are not counted).
 Otherwise, the appointment will be forfeited, regardless of the reasons.
 If you cancel the appointment later, you will still be charged for the session.
+Moreover,

 Speak openly about yourself, without reservation or hindrance – the therapist is there for you.
 Without openness, it’s difficult to identify and resolve issues.